 Another major area that Medigap does not cover is long-term care.
 This refers to custodial care services that help with daily activities like bathing, dressing, and eating, whether at home or in a facility like a nursing home.
 Original Medicare also doesn’t cover most long-term care, so a Medigap plan won’t have any costs to supplement.
 It’s important to plan for these potential expenses separately, as they can be significant.
 Medigap is there for your medical needs, but not for the day-to-day assistance that defines long-term care.

-Getting Coverage for Vision and Dental
+What About Vision and Dental Coverage?

 If you need a routine eye exam, a new pair of glasses, or a dental cleaning, you’ll have to look beyond your Medigap plan.
 Just like Original Medicare, Medigap doesn’t cover routine dental, vision, or hearing care.
 This also includes items like dentures and hearing aids.
 While Medicare might cover a procedure if it’s deemed medically necessary (like cataract surgery), it won’t pay for the day-to-day upkeep.
 Many people choose to buy separate, standalone dental and vision plans to fill this gap and manage the costs of keeping their teeth and eyes healthy.

-How to Compare Medigap Plans and Companies
+How to Compare Medigap Plans and Companies in Texas

 Once you have an idea of which Medigap plan letter (like G or N) fits your needs, your next step is to choose an insurance company to buy it from.
 This is a key part of the process because while the plans are standardized by the government, the companies are not.
 A Plan G from one carrier offers the exact same medical benefits as a Plan G from another, but the price, rate stability, and customer service can be worlds apart.
 To make a smart choice, you’ll want to look at a few key factors: the monthly premium, the company’s reputation, and how the plan preserves your freedom to choose your healthcare providers.